lightly-ai/lightly/docs/source/docker/examples/academic_datasets.rst

 -----------------------------------

 Let's have a look at how to run the docker container to analyze and filter the famous ImageNet dataset.
-The results provided in de sample report have been obtained using the following command.
+You can reproduce the sample report using the following command.

 .. code-block:: console